mrdbourke/tensorflow-deep-learning/docs/index.md

 This is the online book version of the [Zero to Mastery Deep Learning with TensorFlow course](https://dbourke.link/ZTMTFcourse).

-For full code and resources see the [course GitHub](https://github.com/mrdbourke/tensorflow-deep-learning)

 This course will teach you foundations of deep learning and TensorFlow as well as prepare you to pass the TensorFlow Developer Certification exam (optional).

+The course is video based.
+However, the videos are based on the contents of this online book.

+For full code and resources see the [course GitHub](https://github.com/mrdbourke/tensorflow-deep-learning).

 ## Important links
 * 🎥 Watch the [first 14-hours of the course on YouTube](https://dbourke.link/tfpart1part2) (notebooks 00, 01, 02)